Raspberry Pi Operating Systems

 In this tutorial, I go through the steps to installing Raspberry Pi Flint OS.
 I also do a brief overview of what exactly the operating system (OS) is and any setup that you will need to do on first boot.
 FlintOS is an operating system that is built on the open source...read more

 The Raspberry Pi Chromium operating system is a great alternative to Raspbian offering a simple, fast & secure experience for anyone who find themselves on the web a lot.
-Now version of the operating system is a work in progress so there are still quite a few...read more
+Now version of the operating system is a work in progress so there are still quite a few issues...read more

 Most of the projects on this website have been designed for use with Raspbian so you may find if you’re running a different operating system that the commands and packages will differ.
-Keep this in mind as it might make some simple projects a little more complex.
+Keep this in mind as it might make some simple projects a little more complicated.

 I hope that these Raspberry Pi operating systems tutorials help you with both choosing and installing one.
-Most of the installation processes are pretty simple so it’s great for anyone new to installing a Linux based OS.
-If you have some feedback, recommendations, or something else that you would like to say then please be sure to comment on the relevant tutorial.
+Most of the installation processes are pretty simple, so it’s great for anyone new to installing a Linux based OS.
+If you have some feedback, recommendations, or something else that you would like to say, then please be sure to comment on the relevant tutorial.